 Within, the black-and-white book includes enjoyable pencil illustrations by Catherine Eley.
 Younger players would probably have added fun colouring these in with crayons, and perhaps embellishing them!

-The notation is crystal-clear (no pixelated clefs here!) and well sized, suitable for younger players.
+The notation is clearly printed and well sized, suitable for younger players.
 Interestingly (and I approve!), fingering is largely absent except where essential.